RedPenguin101/modelling-framework/devdiary.md

 * Make flags booleans rather than numbers
 * Introduce Corkscrew helper
 * Change calc model to 'calculation name' and 'worksheet name'
 * Namespace rows by calulation and sheet
+  (Do I actually need the calcs abstraction at all then?
+It's doesn't add anything! maybe for comments?)
 * Model compilation should through if validations fail.
 Maybe with assertions?
 * 'add totals to calculation' function
 * Better display options!